Skip to main content

 4

-Stir in the ginger puree, Thai yellow curry paste and half the garlic.
-Cook for 1 minute more.
-Stir in the sweet potato and chickpeas, then pour in the water (see ingredients for amount), stock paste, coconut milk and peanut butter.
-Stir to combine, ensuring the peanut butter has combined, 2-3 mins.
+Stir in the ginger puree, yellow Thai style paste and half the garlic.
+Cook for 1 min more.
+Stir in the sweet potato and chickpeas, then pour in the water for the curry (see ingredients for amount), veg stock paste, coconut milk and peanut butter.
+Stir to thoroughly combine, 2-3 mins.
 Bring to the boil, then reduce to a simmer.
 Pop the lid on and simmer, stirring frequently until the sweet potato is tender, 15-20 mins.
+TIP: Add a splash more water if you feel it needs it.

 5

 About 6-8 mins before your curry is ready, heat a drizzle of oil in a frying pan on medium-high heat.
 When hot, add the spinach a handful at a time and allow it to wilt slightly, 1-2 mins.
 Once it begins to wilt, add the ketjap manis and remaining garlic and stir-fry until some of the liquid has evaporated, 2-3 mins.
-Remove from the heat once done.
+Remove from the heat once wilted and piping hot.

 Plate Up